Nianze/nianze.github.io/content/post/2018/12/audio.md

 What would it sound like if trading market data speaks?
 <!--more-->

-> TODO: more sound, more interaction.
+> TODO: more sound, more interaction
+> auto complete for input tickers; play control bar and pause; more complicated oscillator generator and sound parameter control; multi-tickers play simultaneously; style in dark mode; more animation.

 <div>
     <link rel="stylesheet" type="text/css" href="/css/techan.css" />